zanedr/front-end-submissions-public/1701/mod-3/self-directed/Adam-Carpenter-selfdirected/1-checkin.md

 Check In 3, Tuesday:
 Maps to link up with that state, count, and clean up the UX/UI 5 tests total

+Check In 4, Thursday:
+Cleaning up UI
+TESTS!!!!!
+Find some fun feature to implement.